davidgiven/cpm65/README.md

 ### KIM-1 with directly attached SD card notes

-  - This port uses Ryan E. Roth's [sdcard6502 for the PAL-1](https://github.com/ryaneroth/sdcard6502), which in turn is based on Gerge Foot's [sdcard6502 for Ben Eater's 6502 computer](https://github.com/gfoot/sdcard6502).
+  - This port uses Ryan E. Roth's [sdcard6502 for the PAL-1](https://github.com/ryaneroth/sdcard6502), which in turn is based on George Foot's [sdcard6502 for Ben Eater's 6502 computer](https://github.com/gfoot/sdcard6502).

   - You'll need an SDHC card of any capacity (only 32MB are used) and a generic Arduino SD card adapter **with 5V to 3.3V conversion**.
 See the links above for detailed requisites and connection instructions.